ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros2_controller_package.md

 {% capture notice_01 %}
 **NOTE**:
-- This instruction has been tested on `Ubuntu 18.04` and `ROS2 Dashing Diademata`.
+- This instruction has been tested on `Ubuntu 18.04` and `ROS 2 Dashing Diademata`.
-- Make sure that ROS2 Packages must be installed on your PC before following an instruction. - [Install ROS2 Packages](/docs/en/platform/openmanipulator_x/ros2_setup/#install-ros2-packages)
+- Make sure that ROS 2 Packages must be installed on your PC before following an instruction. - [Install ROS 2 Packages](/docs/en/platform/openmanipulator_x/ros2_setup/#install-ros2-packages)
 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>